ralfspoeth/json/README.md

 an intermediate representation, and both libraries provide access to their token stream parsers.
 Both provide extensive customization options.
 All these features make these libraries quite large.
-Greyson is intentionally small both in terms of package size and in terms of classes and methods.
+Greyson is intentionally small both in terms of package size and in terms of classes, methods and more
+important: concepts.
 Here are some thoughts about [why not GSON or Jackson](whynot.md)]

 Greyson is not intended to be the fastest JSON parsing library on the planet,